 Why Dryden?
 It doesn’t add up!

 It’s funny how scholarly agendas switch.
-Most arguments which support the Ode’s ‘circulation’ are offered as evidence that the poem reflects a Republican stance in the early 1650s.
+Most arguments supporting the Ode’s circulation are offered as evidence that the poem reflects a Republican stance in the early 1650s.

 That’s not an easy sell, when the vitriolic and royalist-leaning ‘Tom May’s Death’ (also unpublished) followed only months afterwards.

-But years after the restored monarchy, the terms of allegiance have evolved.
+But if we switch our gaze to the years after the restored monarchy, the terms of allegiance have evolved.
 Politics contributes to, then cedes to, the cause of wit.